 Investments are reported at cost.
-Investments of the Internal Accounts are limited to certificates of deposit held at qualified public depositories of public funds.
+Investments of the Internal Accounts are limited to certificates of deposit with an original maturity at purchase of more than ninety days held at qualified public depositories of public funds.
 The maturities of certificates of deposit held range from three months to one year.
-All certificates of deposit held are insured by federal depository insurance and/or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes and are therefore not subject to credit risk.
+All certificates of deposit held are insured by FDIC and/or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes, and are therefore not subject to credit risk.